inhumantsar/ansible-code-standards/README.md

   1. Engineers can read the code without consulting the README.
   1. Users can run your code consulting _only_ the README.
   1. Is obvious in intent, self-documenting.
+  1. All tasks are given a description in the name field.
   1. Produces log messages before and after long-running, complex, or risky actions.

 ### Sanitized